handpoint/ecommdoc/docs/overview.md

 ## Introduction

-The Hosted Integration method makes it easy to add secure payment processing to your e-commerce business, using our **Hosted Payment Page**.
+The Hosted Integration method makes it easy to add secure payment processing to your e-commerce business, using the Handpoint **Hosted Payment Page**.
 You can use this method if you **do not want to collect and store cardholder data**.

 The Hosted integration works by redirecting the customer to our Gateway’s Hosted Payment Page, which will collect the Customer’s payment details and process the payment before redirecting the customer back to a page on your website, letting you know the payment outcome. **This is the quickest path to integrating with the Gateway**.
 The standard Hosted Payment Page is designed to be shown in a lightbox (modal) over your website and styled with logos and colours to match.
-Alternatively, you can arrange for fully customised Hosted Payment Pages to be produced that can match your website’s style and layout.
+Alternatively, we can also offer fully customised Hosted Payment Pages that can match your website’s style and layout.
 These fully customised pages are usually provided using a browser redirect, displaying full-page in the browser, or can be displayed embedded in an iframe on your website.

 By using the hosted payment page integration, **you are kept out of the EMV 3D-Secure flow** which allows you to keep the integration very simple without any added complexity.

- Please note that if you are planning on using **Dynamic Currency Conversion (DCC)** or **alternative payment methods** then the Hosted Payment Page allows you to have the cardholder pay in their own currency with very little extra work.
+ Please note that if you are planning to use **Dynamic Currency Conversion (DCC)** or **alternative payment methods** you can easily customise the checkout to offer multiple payment options to the cardholder with little extra work.

  A very important limitation of the Hosted Payment Page integration is that **Google Pay and Apple Pay are NOT supported**.
-A separate Direct integration will be required to support those digital wallets.
+A separate Direct integration or Hosted Payment Fields integration will be required to support those digital wallets.

 <div align="center">
 <img src="/img/hosted_payment_page.png"></img>